Strivin0311/ads-learning/modeling/planning_and_control/control/README.md

 ---

-#### Modelling and control strategies in path tracking control for autonomous ground vehicles: a review of state of the art and challenges [`UNREAD`]
+#### Modelling and control strategies in path tracking control for autonomous ground vehicles: a review of state of the art and challenges

 paper link: [here](https://www.academia.edu/download/52318399/Fiza__JIRS-Springer_.pdf)